Community Grants Scheme

 - Completed application forms must be accompanied by copies of the organisation’s most recent independently verified or audited accounts and verification of bank details including the account name, number and sort code.

-- Each application will be assessed by the Council’s award panel led by the Cabinet Member for Culture, Leisure and Community Protection.
+- Each application will be assessed by the Council’s award panel led by the Cabinet Member for Economic Regeneration, Planning and Localism.

 - The Council favours applications that can demonstrate a match funding element.
 Match funding is not just restricted to monetary value, it can also include a gift in kind, goods and services such as volunteer time.

-- Applications will only be accepted on the Community Grants Scheme application form.
+- Applications will only be accepted on the Community Grants Scheme application form or the equivalent electronic version.

 - The Council’s award panel will decide the amount of the award against each individual application.
 This may not necessarily be the full amount requested on the application.